ShellCode33/CredSLayer/README.md

 * IRC
 * SMTP / IMAP / POP3
 * Telnet
+* HTTP

-It is also able to look for email addresses and credit card numbers.
+It is also able to look for email addresses, credit card numbers, visited URLs.

 # Credits